Step 2: Take the Exam

 The percentages indicated for the major exam topic areas approximate the number of questions addressing that topic in the exam question pool.
 Balance your exam preparation accordingly.

 Pro Tip: Don't get overwhelmed by the exam content outline.
-Assess your topic area strengths and weaknesses and use it to determine where to focus your study efforts.
+Assess your topic area strengths and weaknesses and use them to determine where to focus your study efforts.

 Given the breadth of information covered by the exam, studying for multiple months is recommended.